Wikom/wikom-router/README.md

 To use your routes inside your application you have to call the `configure()` function of `wikom-router` in your entry script.

-`configure` expects an object as parameter with a `modules` property (containing an array of all your route configurations) an an optional `prefix` property with which you can pass path prefixes for your route namespaces.
+`configure` expects an object as parameter with a `modules` property (containing an array of all your route configurations) and an optional `prefix` property with which you can pass path prefixes for your route namespaces.
 For page routes this can be the common part of the path for your application (usually `'/'`).
 For api routes this should be the `protocol://hostname:port` part for your api requests.